ieyjzhou/ieyjzhou.github.io/_pages/about.md

 About me
 ======
-I am an associate professor in the school of management at Zhengzhou University.
-I obtained my Ph.D degree from  the Department of Industrial Engineering at [Pusan National University](http://www.pusan.ac.kr) in June 2020.
-Before that, I received my B.S.
-Degree and M.S.
-Degree in Computer Science and Computer Applied Technology from [Zhengzhou University](http://www.zzu.edu.cn) in 2012 and 2015, respectively.
+He is an Associate Professor and Head of the Logistics Management Department at the School of Management, Zhengzhou University.
+He earned his Ph.D. in Industrial Engineering from Pusan National University in June 2020.
+Prior to that, he received his B.S. in Computer Science and M.S. in Computer Applied Technology from Zhengzhou University in 2012 and 2015, respectively.
+He also leads the Computer and Industrial Engineering Group at Zhengzhou University.
+He serves as an Associate Editor for Engineering Optimization and European Journal of Industrial Engineering.
+He additionally acts as a Guest Editor and Editorial Board Member for numerous prestigious academic journals, including CIE, EJIE, CSTP, and SSHO.
+His research interests include optimization problems in industrial engineering, game theory, logistics, scheduling and artificial intelligent.
+He has published more than 50 papers in leading academic journals, such as IEEE TNNLS, CIE, TRD/E, and EAAI.

 Educations
 ======